osrf/gazebo_tutorials/haptix_comm/tutorial.md

 # Overview

-This tutorial will explain how to use the C client library `haptix-comm` for requesting a description of the hand, sending new joint commands, and receiving state updates.
+This tutorial will explain how to use the C HAPTIX client library `haptix-comm` for requesting a description of the hand, sending new joint commands, and receiving state updates.

 We assume that you have already done the [installation step](http://gazebosim.org/tutorials?tut=haptix_install&cat=haptix).